File Explorer in a browser

 The Explorer tree by default shows the same columns as File Explorer (Modified, Type and size) and provides the same sorting functionality.

-The tool can be configured to show custom SharePoint columns like email from details, presence of an attachment or the version number.
-This allows for the use of SharePoint metadata by Explorer which is not possible with File Explorer or OneDrive for Business client.
+The tool can be configured to show custom SharePoint columns like GPS location, presence of an email attachment or the document version number.
+This allows for the use of SharePoint metadata by Explorer which is not possible with File Explorer or the OneDrive for Business client.

 Quick Search

-The option “Quick Search” in the context menu allows for quick selection of items without using search.
+The option “Quick Search” in the context menu allows for quick selection of items by name without using search.

 Copy/Move folders and documents